HITECHCRIME/HC_OVERVIEW/README.md

 ## 'FOCUS TRIANGLE' NARRATIVE SHORT FILM SET IN HITECH CRIME UNIVERSE
 - productivity, meditation, fire

+## 'NO FUTURE MEANS NO PAST' NARRATIVE SHORT FILM SET IN HITECH CRIME UNIVERSE
+- theme: Hitech Crime goes all Dharma Initiative / photos and initiation videos that go back to the 1930s.
+Back then the initiative was called differently.
+Videos present scientists and operatives who have unknown source  of  knowledge about the future.
+Since we already know the future because we lived it we can use various important events in human history.

 # Audiovisual IRL Experiences (Audio Universe Experience - livestream/live)
 Ideas for the visuals and setups for concerts.
 Could also be applied to live online concerts.
 - wall of death with a vertical "laser gate" pulsing and expanding to separate two groups of people.
 It lifts in the middle before the clash as the drop comes.